Originally published on Nov 21, 2017.

 Diplomat Pharmacy has a deal in place to acquire LDI Integrated Pharmacy Services for $595 million in cash and stock.
 Earlier this month, Diplomat purchased National Pharmacy Services, another PBM.
 “Bringing on LDI is an even bigger step as Diplomat evolves from a specialty pharmacy provider to a broader healthcare company,” said Diplomat chairman and CEO Phil Hagerman.

 The stock dipped 23% in the days following the announcement of LDI.
-This is because the PBMs are facing increasing regulatory scrutiny, coordinated lobbying/activities by PHRMA trade group, customers unhappiness ($15 billion lawsuit against Express Scripts by Anthem) and growing competition.
+This is because the PBMs are facing increasing regulatory scrutiny, coordinated lobbying/activities by the PhRMA trade group, customers unhappiness ($15 billion lawsuit against Express Scripts by Anthem) and growing competition.

 They might be late in getting to the game (and therefore, overpaying for the assets) but they are only following tried-and-true methods: get as big as possible in your horizontal and then use that size to either expand vertically or build leverage for deal-making upstream and downstream.

-*For most of Diplomat’s portfolio, they are exclusive distributors or direct with manufacturer.
+*For most of Diplomat’s portfolio, they are exclusive distributors or direct with manufacturers.